nik-selecto/towpal-pro/README.md

 ## NX
 For manage this monorepo the NX tool is used.
 For api projects [Nest Plugin](https://nx.dev/packages/nest) is used.
+### Some tips and hacks:
+* use `--dry-run` command before every cli command that make some generations to see what it will produce before actual file changing
 ## CLI
 * in general see [NX-cli](https://nx.dev/reference/commands#nx-cli-commands) rules
 * by default `process.env.NODE_ENV=development`, add `--prod` flag to make it `production`